-The school has a fire alarm.
+The schools have fire alarm systems.
 The system can be activated either manually from the panel, by any of the break glass switches, or automatically by any of the smoke detectors.
-The location of the existing detectors is recorded in the porter's lodge.
+The location of the existing detectors is recorded in the porter's lodges.

 The alarm is sounded on a regular basis.
-A test sounding is carried out weekly and a record of this is kept.
+A test sounding is carried out weekly on a Thursday morning and a record of this is kept.